Towards Efficient Multimodal Unified Reasoning Model via Model Merging: Introduction

-Moreover, in the field of traditional vision tasks and LLMs~\citep{akiba2025evolutionary,ilharco2022task_arithmetic,cheng2025wudi}, model merging techniques have emerged as a powerful training-free approach to combine multiple specialist models into a unified architecture, which retains the capabilities of each expert model while improving the unified model's understanding ability.
+Moreover, Moreover, in the field of traditional vision tasks and LLMs~\citep{akiba2025evolutionary,ilharco2022task_arithmetic,cheng2025wudi}, model merging~\citep{akiba2025evolutionary,ilharco2022task_arithmetic,cheng2025wudi} techniques have emerged as a powerful training-free approach to combine multiple specialist models into a unified architecture, which retains the capabilities of each expert model while improving the unified understanding ability.
+However, in terms of reasoning capability, existing model merging methods~\citep{ilharco2022task_arithmetic,yadav2023ties_merging,yu2024dare} fail to adequately preserve the strengths of each expert model, often leading to substantial performance degradation during the merging process and resulting in an inability to properly balance different tasks.
 Hence, corresponding to the above progress, a critical question emerges: \textbf{\textit{Is it possible to devise a novel paradigm that empowers lightweight models to achieve efficient and accurate reasoning across diverse tasks?}}

-In this paper, as shown in Figure~\ref{fig:firstpage}(a), we propose a lightweight 3B model named Tiny-R1V, which achieves both faster inference speed and more accurate reasoning performance via joint a two-stage learning framework.
-In the first stage, for reinforcement learning, we provide large-scale training data encompassing various tasks such as geometry, chart, table and OCR.
-For each task, we collect public datasets containing at least 10k samples to ensure effective post-training via reinforcement learning.
+In this paper, as shown in Figure~\ref{fig:firstpage}(a), we propose a lightweight 3B model named Tiny-R1V, which achieves both faster inference speed and more accurate reasoning performance through a joint two-stage learning framework.
+Overall, stage 1 is dedicated to training the model to use efficient CoT reasoning, while stage 2 focuses on balancing the tasks to optimize performance across multiple reasoning capabilities.
+Specifically, in the first stage, for RL, we provide large-scale training data encompassing various tasks such as geometry, charts, tables, and OCR.
+For each task, we collect public datasets containing at least 10k samples to ensure effective post-training via RL.
 Building upon this, we design a novel Length-Informed Relative Policy Optimization (LIPO) to dynamically adjust the advantages of responses within the group, which aims to reduce the advantages of longer responses and increase those of shorter ones among responses that have approximately equivalent rewards.
 In this manner, as shown in Figure~\ref{fig:firstpage}(b), each response is constrained within a valid range, while ensuring that the model can output more accurate responses in the form of concise answers as much as possible.